DavidJFelix/strapless/README.md

 This is a hard fork of [MikeMcQuaid/Strap](https://github.com/mikemcquaid/strap).
 Strap is a stable, reliable project that is maintained by a good maintainer.
+It is highly recommended by the authors of this repository.
 This project is a spiritual successor to Strap, aiming to leverage serverless technology and provide a bootstrap script for a greater diversity of development machines.

-A script to bootstrap a minimal macOS development system.
-This does not assume you're doing Ruby/Rails/web development but installs the minimal set of software every macOS developer will want.
+Strapless is a script and interface for bootstraping a minimal development system.
+It does not assume you're any specific type of development but installs the minimal set of software developer will want while setting sane defaults and triggering additional provisioning.

 ## Motivation